-So, at this point, we’ve established that the evolution of humans is inextricably linked (and perhaps indebted) to complex tools, that the human mind changes its construct of the space around its body to encompass a tool being used, and that (in monkeys, at least) the brain can actually treat tools as part of its own body.
+At this point, we’ve established that human evolution is inextricably linked (and perhaps indebted) to complex tools, that the human mind changes its construct of the space around its body to encompass a tool being used, and that (in monkeys, at least) the brain can actually treat tools as part of its own body.

-To me, it makes perfect sense that all of these concepts might go together.
-Can you imagine how much more difficult using a tool would be if it didn’t feel like an extension of yourself?
+To me, it follows that all of these concepts go together.
+Can you imagine how difficult it would be to use a tool if it didn’t feel like an extension of yourself?
 We could have never developed something as complex as an engine, which requires us to use tools carefully and precisely.

-Now, I’m no evolutionary theorist, but maybe we evolved so this kind of unification with a tool feels good.
-After all, it removes the barriers for interaction with a tool, which improve how well we’re able to interact with it.
-And evolution is famous for rewarding behaviors that contribute to the continuation of our genes.
+I’m no evolutionary theorist, but maybe we evolved so this kind of unification with a tool feels good.
+After all, evolution is famous for rewarding behaviors that contribute to the continuation of our genes.

-Of course, our genes didn’t have the foresight to see that many of us would use this fluency to fly down paved asphalt at 80 miles per hour 😉 But this exploration might help explain why many humans find riding motorcycles deeply and intrinsically rewarding, and why we will continue to do it for as long as we can.
+Of course, our genes didn’t have the foresight to see that many of us would use this fluency to fly down paved asphalt at 80 miles per hour 😉 But this exploration might at least begin to explain why many humans find riding motorcycles deeply and intrinsically rewarding, and why we will continue to do it for as long as we can.